gvwilson/thirdbit/src/fiction/still-book/index.md

 Once on the ground, she rubbed the grit out of her eyes with the back of her hand.
 She had to get some candy, but how?
 The only place she could think of was the market, but she didn't have anything to sell.
 She felt so alone.
-She just wanted to go---to go---
+She just wanted to go—to go—

 The fog suddenly seemed to thicken.
 Her thoughts darted away from wherever it had been about to go like a fly escaping a hungry frog.